These Library databases focus on education research and are valuable when looking for information including:

 This video demonstrates how to use both Scopus and Web of Science to identify the right journal for you.

-This video will show you how to use Scopus and Web of Science to identify journals aligned to your research topic.
+This video will demonstrate how to use Scopus and Web of Science to identify journals aligned with your research topic.
+You can utilise this technique to identify potential journal outlets and their metrics.

 On the lands that we study, we walk, and we live, we acknowledge and respect the traditional custodians and cultural knowledge holders of these lands.